bhk/rio/concepts.md

 - "Syntax" within strings: `\\`, `\t`, and `\n`, can be made nore visually distinct, perhaps shown as boxed `n`, `t`, and `\` characters.

-- Show internal structure of string literals as determined by a parsing function they are later passed to.
-(When that parser returns an object implementing a certain interface).
+- Show the internal structure of string literals as determined by a parsing function they are later passed to (when that parser returns an object implementing a certain interface).

 - Display tablular data (constructors of vector-of-vectors or